 Product quality issues are defined as abnormalities that may be introduced during the manufacturing/labelling, packaging, shipping, handling or storage of the products.
 They may occur with or without clinical consequences.
 Such concepts may pose a challenge for term selection.

-Familiarity with HLGT Product quality issues (in SOC General disorders and administration site conditions) is essential for term selection.
-Under this HLGT are categories of specific product quality issues such as HLT Product packaging issues, Product physical issues, etc. Navigating down to the appropriate LLTs from the MedDRA hierarchy is the optimal approach for term selection.
+Familiarity with HLGT Product quality, supply, distribution, manufacturing and quality system issues (in SOC Product issues) is essential for term selection.
+Under this HLGT are categories of specific product quality issues such as HLT Product packaging issues, HLT Product physical issues, HLT Manufacturing facilities and equipment issues, HLT Counterfeit, falsified and substandard products, etc. Navigating down to the appropriate LLTs from the MedDRA hierarchy is the optimal approach for term selection.

 Explanations of the interpretations and uses of certain product quality issue terms (e.g., “Product coating incomplete”) are found in the MedDRA Introductory Guide (Appendix B, MedDRA Concept Descriptions).